Claude Alternative for Healthcare: BastionGPT vs Claude Team

 Built for Healthcare and mental health professionals General-purpose work across every industry

-Minimum users 1 Team: 5.
-Enterprise self-serve: 20 (no HIPAA option).
+Minimum users 1 Team: 2 to 150 seats.
+Enterprise self-serve: 20.
 Enterprise sales-assisted: 50

 Entry paid plan $20/user/month (Professional), BAA included Team Standard: $25/user/month ($20 billed annually); cannot be used with PHI